How to Improve Gut Health in 8 Easy Ways

 This helps to prevent gut infections.

 Garlic also is the fuel that the “good” bacteria depends on to do their job.
-But if you don’t like ginger or garlic for some reason, consider turmeric or even rosemary.
+But if you don’t like ginger or garlic for some reason, consider turmeric (or turmeric tea) or even rosemary.

 8. Reduce artificial sweeteners intake